ejfree/Horseshoe/factions.md

 - Merchant cartel grasping for any sliver-and-shard trade; “safety standards” with flexible morals.
 - Sponsors expeditions, hires free companies, bribes officials in Thalassar.

-Old Church of the Horseshoe (Ember Synod)
+Old Church of the Horseshoe (Bondwright Synod)
-- Public Role: mediators of oaths, keepers of annals, and shrine wardens across the Pentarch Duchies.
+- Public Role: oath halls and registries for Bonds, annals and standards, neutral arbitration, and public odds markets; vault banking via letters of standing.
-- Hidden Asset: dispersed reliquaries holding 20–40 Slivers and 4–5 Splinters; a roughly equal number sit in noble vaults.
-Issues Church‑sealed aetherite under vows, audits, and retrieval rites.
+- Hidden Asset: mirrored ledgers and secured stakes vaults; hazardous‑instrument licensing for slivers/splinters under Bonds with witnesses and indemnities.
-- Political Leverage: anoints compacts, arbitrates feuds; maintains neutral grounds like the Treaty Gardens in Auravale.
+- Political Leverage: witnesses compacts, arbitrates feuds; maintains neutral grounds like the Treaty Gardens in Auravale.
-- Internal Currents: includes Ember Synod Moderates (pragmatic safe‑use) and Purists (reject all aetherite beyond minor blessings), whose rivalry shapes policy.
+- Internal Currents: Bondwright Moderates (pragmatic licensing) vs. Purists (oppose most aetherite use); rivalry shapes policy.
 - See also: `npcs/old-church/old-church.md` for detailed structure, sites, and hooks.

 Order of the Glass Sigil (Tiny, Secretive)
 - A cloistered magical order rumored to hold a handful of true Shards and the rites to wield them safely.
 - Members are few, itinerant, and often embedded in other institutions to hide their assets.

-Ember Synod Moderates
+Bondwright Moderates
 - Seek practical, community-safe uses of aetherite; oppose Hollow rites but accept controlled shards.
 - Opposed by Purists who reject all shards as blasphemy.